Ancient commons with Bitcoin as the sun

 Implementation Status

-All 8 layers are implemented: bllvm-spec (Orange Paper) complete, bllvm-consensus with nearly 200 formal proofs, bllvm-protocol, bllvm-node, bllvm (binary wrapper), and bllvm-sdk all functional.
+All 6 tiers are implemented: blvm-spec (Orange Paper) complete, blvm-consensus with nearly 200 formal proofs, blvm-protocol, blvm-node, blvm-sdk, and governance infrastructure all functional.
 Recent work includes high availability features, build state tracking, fork verification, binary signing tools, and deterministic build verification.
 The system is not yet battle-tested in production.

 Getting Involved

 Yes!
-You can use BLLVM's technical stack (Orange Paper, bllvm-consensus) and adopt Bitcoin Commons governance framework.
+You can use BLVM's technical stack (Orange Paper, blvm-consensus) and adopt Bitcoin Commons governance framework.
 Fork the governance model, customize it for your organization, and build your own Bitcoin-compatible implementation.
 See the Implementations Registry.

 All code is open source on GitHub under the BTCDecoded organization.
-Key repositories: BLLVM (bllvm-spec/Orange Paper, bllvm-consensus, bllvm-protocol, bllvm-node, bllvm, bllvm-sdk) and Commons (governance, bllvm-commons).
+Key repositories: BLVM (blvm-spec/Orange Paper, blvm-consensus, blvm-protocol, blvm-node, blvm, blvm-sdk) and Commons (governance, blvm-commons).
 The fork registry is maintained in the governance repository.

 White Paper for complete technical and governance overview, Documentation for unified technical documentation, and Governance Docs for governance rules and processes.